 The main characteristics of the national practices are presented in this report.
-The information is mostly organised on the same lines as in the 2009 edition The European Union labour force survey: main characteristics of the national surveys 2009.
+The information is mostly organised on the same lines as in the 2011 edition The European Union labour force survey: main characteristics of the national surveys 2011.
 This will enable users to evaluate the degree of comparability achieved.
 Country sheets include a section on the main conceptual, methodological or organisational changes introduced in recent years, to allow the reader to have an idea of recent changes at a glance.
 Tables 1 to 3 at the end of the report provide summary information for some of the characteristics described in the report.
+Table 4 provides links to national LFS websites.

-For more detailed information on the results, common practices, methods and definitions of the European Labour Force Survey, see the EU LFS dedicated section on Eurostat's website at:
+For more detailed information on the results, common practices, methods and definitions of the European Labour Force Survey, see the EU LFS Statistics Explained website at:

-http://epp.eurostat.ec.europa.eu/portal/page/portal/employment_unemployment_lfs/intro duction
+http://epp.eurostat.ec.europa.eu/statistics_explained/index.php/EU_labour_force_survey

-The information necessary for preparing this publication was mainly collected in 2011 and 2012.
+The information necessary for preparing this publication was mainly collected in 2013.
 Eurostat wishes to thank the experts responsible for the national labour force surveys in the Member States, Candidate and EFTA countries for their help in compiling the data presented in this report.

-1 Iceland also belongs to EFTA.
+(1) Iceland also belongs to EFTA.

-$^{^2}$ In some tables the abbreviation MK is used for the former Yugoslav Republic of Macedonia.
+(2) In some tables the abbreviation MK is used for the former Yugoslav Republic of Macedonia.
 This is a provisional code which does not prejudice in any way the definitive nomenclature for this country, which will be agreed following the conclusion of negotiations currently taking place on this subject at the United Nations.